atick-faisal/Android-Kotlin-Fundamentals/Readme.txt

 	- Whatever code runs in onPause() blocks other things from displaying, so keep the code in onPause() lightweight.
 For example, if a phone call comes in, the code in onPause() may delay the incoming-call notification.

 	- Both onResume() and onPause() have to do with focus.
-The onResume() method is called when the activity has focus, and onPause() is called when the activity loses focus.
+The onResume() method is called when the activity has focus, and onPause() is called when the activity loses focus

+	-